Careers and pathways planning

 - learning to understand and manage influences relating to career planning and lifelong learning

-We work closely with students throughout their school life to provide them with the understanding and information they need to make informed decisions about their education, training and employment options.
+Staff at NHS, with the support of families and the wider community, work closely with students throughout their school life to provide them with the understanding and information they need to make informed decisions about their education, training and employment options.

 Career education activities